lukfor/rsq-browser/docs/report.md

 <br>

 ## Description of the reference data
-Please note that the reference data currently only includes mono-allelic SNPs and only autosomal variants.
+Please note that the reference data currently only includes bi-allelic SNPs and only autosomal variants.

 Therefore, multi-allelic variants, indels, and sex chromosome variants will not return any evaluation results.